optionalendeavors/SwiftLint/README.md

 ### Configuration

-Configure SwiftLint by adding a `.swiftlint.yml` file from the directory you'll run SwiftLint from.
+SwiftLint looks for a file named `.swiftlint.yml` first in the directory where you run the `swiftlint` command, falling back to `~/.swiftlint.yml`.
 The following parameters can be configured:

 Rule inclusion: